Sydney Australia Cruise Port

 Public Transport options: Bus number 431 drops you off on George Street outside the OPT precinct

 From the airport: Purchase a train ticket to Circular Quay at either the Sydney Airport Domestic or International Train Station.
 Catch the train to Circular Quay.
 The Sydney Overseas Passenger Terminal is a very short walk from the Circular Quay Station, towards the Sydney Harbour Bridge

 2. White Bay has been in operation as of 2013, replacing the former Darling harbour location.
 For guests arriving at the airport, cruise lines offer transfers by coach to the new terminal.
-P&O charges AU$22 per person each way, as well as post-cruise transfers from the ship to Central Railway Station for AU$12 per person.
+P&O charges AU$22 per person each way, as well as post-cruise transfers from the ship to Central Railway Station for AU$15 per person.
 Public transportation is at the moment an issue here.
-The terminal is 6km from the CBD, near Rozelle and Balmain, which are residential suburbs outside the city centre.
+The terminal is 6km from the city centre.

 Sydney Airport is 17km (11 miles), around a 30-minute drive from White Bay.
 Some cruise lines operate their own airport shuttle (contact your travel agent).

 In addition to the two berths listed, occasionally cruise ships dock at the naval base at Garden Island, a little to the east of Circular Quay, especially for very large ships.

 Printable map to take along.